jdeluyck/kcoreorg-website/_posts/2025/2025-03-30-taking-back-control-webpresence-part2.md

   - Linux / Unix
 tags:
   - desec.io
+  - ovh.fr
   - dns
   - dnscontrol
 ---

+*The first part where I ramble about VPS providers and a lot of containers can be found [here](/2025/03/15/taking-back-control-webpresence-part1/)*

+---

+*It's always a DNS problem, even when it isn't.*

+I have several domains in use, spread over the [.org](https://en.wikipedia.org/wiki/.org) and [.be](https://en.wikipedia.org/wiki/.be) TLD's.
+The .org ones are currently registered at [cloudflare](https://cloudflare.com), the .be ones at a local registrar.

+As part of my

 After the outcome of the recent US elections and the ass-kissing of Big Tech<sup>TM</sup> and stories of Oracle cloud deleting user accounts [for no reason](https://mastodon.de/@ErikUden/113930010311998246) I decided to move some of my web-presence from the various US-based entities I use back to my own control, and giving preference to using European companies where possible.